Calling all garlic lovers! This garlic mashed potatoes recipe is ultra creamy and so full of flavor, no one can resist it.

 - Place the potatoes in a large pot and cover with 1 inch of cold water.
 Stir in 1/2 tablespoon kosher salt.
 Bring to a boil.

-- Once boiling, cook until tender, about 10 to 15 minutes, depending on the size of the potatoes (pierce a piece of potato with a fork to assess doneness).
-Drain and return the potatoes to the pot.
+- Once boiling, cook until they are very tender, about 10 to 15 minutes (pierce a piece of potato with a fork to assess doneness).
+Drain and allow to steam while sautéing the garlic in Step 4.

 - Category: Side Dish